laravel/docs/urls.md

         // ...
     })->name('unsubscribe');

+If your temporary signed route url has extra query parameters like the page number for pagination appended to it, you need to ignore those extra query parameters during the signature validation.
+You can do that by passing an array of query parameter names to be ignored to the `hasValidSignature` method:

+    $request->hasValidSignature(true, ['page']);

 Alternatively, you may assign the `Illuminate\Routing\Middleware\ValidateSignature` [middleware](/docs/{{version}}/middleware) to the route.
 If it is not already present, you should assign this middleware a key in your HTTP kernel's `routeMiddleware` array:

     /**